-For participants who have provided consent, eligibility will be assessed by a medically qualified clinician or a research nurse, who is suitably trained and experienced and has been delegated this responsibility, at a PANORAMIC Hub, other NHS healthcare provider or by the central clinical team.
+For participants who have provided consent, eligibility will be assessed by a medically qualified clinician or a research nurse, who is suitably trained and experienced and has been delegated this responsibility, at a PANORAMIC Hub, other NHS health service provider including government agencies e.g., UK Health Security Agency or by the central clinical team.
 PANORAMIC Hubs can contact the central clinical team for guidance regarding eligibility queries.
 Depending on the exclusion criteria outlined in ISAs, eligibility can be assessed by eliciting medical history and relevant information directly from the participant, and the participant can be randomised if there is no contraindication to the study drugs currently in the trial.
 Where specified in the ISA, eligibility checking will be assessed additionally through direct access to the participant's Summary Care Record (or similar medical record summary), or by reference to relevant medical information obtained from the participant's primary care medical practice.